Lafayette visits Rucker and Army - WTOP News

 West Point, New York; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Army plays the Lafayette Leopards after Jalen Rucker scored 23 points in Army’s 93-86 loss to the Colgate Raiders.
+BOTTOM LINE: Army takes on the Lafayette Leopards after Jalen Rucker scored 23 points in Army’s 93-86 loss to the Colgate Raiders.

 The Black Knights are 8-4 in home games.
-Army ranks fourth in the Patriot shooting 36.5% from downtown, led by Jaden Ellis shooting 66.7% from 3-point range.
+Army ranks second in the Patriot with 35.8 points per game in the paint led by Chris Mann averaging 8.5.

-The Leopards are 7-8 in conference play.
-Lafayette gives up 64.7 points to opponents while being outscored by 3.0 points per game.
+The Leopards are 7-8 against Patriot opponents.
+Lafayette is 5-9 when it has fewer turnovers than its opponents and averages 10.6 turnovers per game.

 TOP PERFORMERS: Coleton Benson is shooting 37.9% from beyond the arc with 2.2 made 3-pointers per game for the Black Knights, while averaging 11.7 points.
-Rucker is shooting 44.6% and averaging 16.0 points over the past 10 games for Army.
+Rucker is averaging 16 points and 3.8 assists over the past 10 games for Army.

-Leo O’Boyle is scoring 11.5 points per game and averaging 3.5 rebounds for the Leopards.
-CJ Fulton is averaging 10.8 points and 5.2 rebounds over the last 10 games for Lafayette.
+Leo O’Boyle is averaging 11.5 points for the Leopards.
+CJ Fulton is averaging 2.2 made 3-pointers over the last 10 games for Lafayette.

 LAST 10 GAMES: Black Knights: 4-6, averaging 70.0 points, 30.2 rebounds, 11.6 assists, 6.4 steals and 2.0 blocks per game while shooting 46.8% from the field.
 Their opponents have averaged 71.2 points per game.